Gabon: Bongo rule and PDG

+Transitional government and RSDG

-The April 1990 conference approved political reforms, including creation of a national Senate, decentralization of the budgetary process, freedom of assembly and press, and cancellation of an exit visa requirement.
+The April 1990 conference approved political reforms, including the creation of a national Senate, decentralization of the budgetary process, freedom of assembly and press, and cancellation of an exit visa requirement.
 In an attempt to guide the political system's transformation to multiparty democracy, Bongo resigned as PDG chairman and created a transitional government headed by a new Prime Minister, Casimir Oye-Mba.
 The Gabonese Social Democratic Grouping (RSDG), as the resulting government was called, was smaller than the previous government and included representatives from some opposition parties in its cabinet.
 RSDG drafted a provisional constitution in May 1990 that provided a basic bill of rights and an independent judiciary and retained "strong" executive powers for the president.
 After further review by a constitutional committee and the National Assembly, this document came into force in March 1991.

-Opposition to PDG continued after the April 1990 conference, and in September 1990, 2 coup d'état attempts were uncovered and aborted.
+Opposition to PDG continued after the April 1990 conference, and in September 1990, two coup d'état attempts were uncovered and aborted.
 With demonstrations after the death of an opposition leader, the first multiparty National Assembly elections in almost 30 years took place in September–October 1990, with PDG garnering a majority.

+In 1991, the Parliament of Gabon adopted a new constitution, and the country switched to multiparty elections.

+Bongo's re-election and rule

 Following President Omar Bongo's re-election in December 1993 with 51% of the vote, opposition candidates refused to validate the election results.
 Civil disturbances and violent repression led to an agreement between the government and opposition factions to work toward a political settlement.
 These talks led to the Paris Accords in November 1994, under which some opposition figures were included in a government of national unity.
-This arrangement broke down and the 1996 and 1997 legislative and municipal elections provided the background for renewed partisan politics.
+This arrangement broke down, and the 1996 and 1997 legislative and municipal elections provided the background for renewed partisan politics.
 PDG won in the legislative election, and some cities, including Libreville, elected opposition mayors during the 1997 local election.